How to convert epoch / UNIX timestamps to normal readable date/time using PHP.

 Time returns an integer with the current epoch:

-time() // current Unix timestamp microtime(true) // microtime returns timestamp with microseconds (param: true=float, false=string)
+microtime(true) // microtime returns timestamp with microseconds (param: true=float, false=string)

-Convert from epoch to human readable date in PHP
+Convert from epoch to human-readable date in PHP

 1. Use the 'date' function.

-$epoch = 1340000000;
+$epoch = 1483228800;

 echo date('r', $epoch); // output as RFC 2822 date - returns local time

-echo gmdate('r', $epoch); // returns GMT/UTC time
+echo gmdate('r', $epoch); // returns GMT/UTC time: Sun, 01 Jan 2017 00:00:00 +0000

-You can use the time zone code below (date_default_timezone_set) to switch time zone of the input date.
+You can use the time zone code below (date_default_timezone_set) to switch the time zone of the input date.

 2. Use the DateTime class.

-$epoch = 1344988800;
+$epoch = 1483228800;

 $dt = new DateTime("@$epoch"); // convert UNIX timestamp to PHP DateTime

-echo $dt->format('Y-m-d H:i:s'); // output = 2012-08-15 00:00:00
+echo $dt->format('Y-m-d H:i:s'); // output = 2017-01-01 00:00:00

 In the examples above "r" and "Y-m-d H:i:s" are PHP date formats, other examples:

-| r | Sat, 15 Mar 2014 12:00:00 +0100 (RFC 2822 date) |
+r | Wed, 15 Mar 2017 12:00:00 +0100 (RFC 2822 date) |

-| c | 2014-03-15T12:00:00+01:00 (ISO 8601 date, PHP 5+) |
+c | 2017-03-15T12:00:00+01:00 (ISO 8601 date) |

-| M/d/Y | Mar/15/2014 |
+M/d/Y | Mar/15/2017 |

-| Y-m-d H:i:s | 2014-03-15 12:00:00 |
+Y-m-d H:i:s | 2017-03-15 12:00:00 |

-Convert from human readable date to epoch in PHP
+Convert from human-readable date to epoch in PHP

 There are many options: